514-848-2424, ext. 4940

 - Forms for staff and faculty are available on Cspace, Concordia's intranet (login)

-Financial Services is comprised of nine distinct units and overseen by Concordia's Chief Financial Officer.
+Financial Services is comprised of eight distinct units and overseen by Concordia's Chief Financial Officer.

-Assists the university's managers with planning, implementing and maintaining realistic operating budgets with available resources.
-Provides timely, relevant and accurate budget information to the community, and holds managers accountable for their budgets.
+Assist University management with planning, implementing and maintaining realistic operating budgets with available resources.
+Provide timely, relevant and accurate budget information to the community, and hold managers accountable for their budgets.

 - Senior Director, Financial Planning and Budgets: Rose Bloom